Jobs with a Bachelor of Business Administration

 - Advertising or marketing specialist: Business savvy professionals with a creative mind are ideal for advertising or marketing roles.
 These professionals help sell a service or product through effective promotional initiatives and are even in charge of promoting the company’s brand among its target audience and surrounding community.

 - Accountant: Business is a numbers game, and accountants play an important role in keeping businesses financially stable and ensure that tax laws and regulations are followed.
+They can be employed by a wide range of industries, and are crucial for determining accuracy and financial health of organizations.

 - Health care administrator: Health care is the largest industry in our economy and is quickly growing.
 Business leaders are needed to manage all aspects of health care facilities to ensure medical services are being delivered to patients in a cost-effective and productive manner.